AA/PPS 03.01.20 - Effort Reporting on Sponsored Programs

 AA/PPS No. 03.01.20 (5.08)

-Issue No. 1
+Issue No. 3

-Effective Date: 11/12/2013
+Effective Date: 5/03/2022

-Next Review Date: 3/01/2017 (E4Y)
+Next Review Date: 3/01/2026 (E4Y)

-Effort can be represented by funds paid for service.
+Effort – can be represented by time worked on a project, or by funds paid for service.

 Certification of effort on some state-sponsored awards is required under the terms of Uniform Grant Management Standards and by other sponsors.

-The University’s system of certifying employee effort is required to provide an accurate and complete record of employee effort on sponsored projects.
+The university’s system of certifying employee effort is required to provide an accurate and complete record of employee effort on sponsored projects.

 An effort report for each employee who has received compensation for services provided on sponsored programs will be generated via the SAP enterprise system.
-Reports will generally cover a 6-month period (September through February and March through August).
+Reports will generally cover a six-month period (September through February and March through August).
 The report will generally be prepared on a semiannual basis for most employees and will contain the following:

-sponsored Program account number;
+sponsored program account number;

 name of employee;